Starstruck captures the reality of being a Kiwi in London | Molly Codyre

 Starstruck – season two came out this week – is a deeply funny and brutally honest romcom.
 But for Kiwis it is also so much more than that.
 The Office for National Statistics estimated that, in 2015, there were around 59,000 New Zealanders living in the UK.
 You can hardly throw a stone in London without hitting one of us damn Kiwis.
 One of my favourite personality traits is continuing to act surprised/delighted whenever I meet another New Zealander in London, despite it being almost a sure thing that I’ll encounter one looking for lettuce in my local corner shop.

 The infamous Facebook group “Kiwis in London” has almost 100,000 members.
 When I told a family friend I was moving here in 2018 she looked at me appraisingly: “Oh, you’re doing The London Thing?”
 (This, I will admit, sent me into a tailspin.
 What does she mean, “The London Thing”?
 I am obviously unique and different.
 This is such a big life decision for me.
-Am I really just another sheep in a flock of Kiwis departing for bigger and hopefully better things?).
+Am I really just another sheep in a flock of Kiwis departing for bigger and hopefully better things?)

 Despite the huge numbers of us, moving halfway across the world is still an immensely difficult thing to do.
 You’re jumping headfirst into the deep end, without a support system, a home or a job.
 What Matafeo does so incredibly in Starstruck is somehow summarise this experience in its entirety – the good, the bad, and the ugly.